Looking to reach more customers in your area? Local and organic SEO are both important for your business.

 Local search are the results that appear on Google Maps.
 Whether you’re searching under “Web” or “Maps,” Google lists the name of business, address, phone number, website and reviews—so long as your search has local intent (i.e. auto shop, Mexican restaurant).

-Google favors an optimized Google My Business page (versus not having one at all) and will reward you for filling out all of your information correctly.
+Google favors an optimized Google Business Profile (versus not having one at all) and will reward you for filling out all of your information correctly.
 That includes making sure you NAP (name, address, phone number) are consistent from your website to Google Maps to all your social profiles.
-So in short, local SEO involves optimizing your Google My Business page.
+So in short, local SEO involves optimizing your Google Business Profile (formerly Google My Business).

-How to Optimize Your Google My Business Page
+How to Optimize Your Google Business Profile Page

 Once you go through the steps, I recommend you verify your information and make sure EVERYTHING is on there – your name, phone number, hours, photos, introduction and anything else to complete your profile 100%.
 You’ll get brownie points from Google and stand apart from the competition.